What is Fleet Planning ?

 Risk vs Costs

 As a fleet manager the risk versus the cost have to be considered.
-The higher the risk the lower the costs and the higher the cost the lower the risks, but the path decided on can always is manipulated.
+The higher the risk the lower the costs and the higher the cost the lower the risks, but the path decided on can always be manipulated.
 The areas where a decision has to be made will include:

 What kind of drivers should be employed?